-Number of meetings attended in person by at least 80% of the directors 12 Attendance / total votes during the year (%) 95.63 Number of meetings attended by all the directors, in person or by proxies made with specific voting instructions 12 Votes cast with attendance in person or by proxies with specific instructions / total votes during the year (%) 100.00 or by proxies ith attendance in person with specific instructions as during the year (%) 100.00 C.1.27 Are the separate and consc olidated annual accou ints submitted to the Board for approval previously certified? [ ] Yes [V] No If yes, name the person(s) which by the Board: who certify the separ ate or consolidated annual accounts of the company before they are approved 0.4.20 C.1.28 • he Board to ensure that the annual accounts that the Board laid before the ith the applicable accounting standards. · · · · ce Committee the following powers, among others: services perform rawing up and controlling the company's financial information, checking the Financial Department and the Management Committee and making sure they are authorised for i sure that any ir asking the exte ssue in accordance with current k nterim financial statements are dra egislation give a true and awn up according to the dated Annual Accounts and Directors' Report submitted to the Board to be I fair view of the equity, financial position and results of the Company and make same accounting principles as the annual accounts, considering the possibility of the Board of Directors endeavours to submit the annual accounts to the General annual account s, supervising the policies and pro ocedures established to e ect of the accounting practices and principles used for drawing up the company's ensure due compliance with applicable legal provisions and internal regulations.
-The ion from both the Internal Audit Manager and the External Auditors to perform ternal control of financial reporting (ICFR), which lay down, among others, the ncial reporting by the company and the Ebro Group. procedures in place for checking ch the Economic-Finance Departm reporting and a description of the financial reporting internal control system section F.3.1 in this respect. control system partment, the Risks Com uthorising financial reporting and the description of the financial reporting internal mittee, the economic and finance departments of the different business units, the C.1.29 Is the Secretary of the Boar d a Director? [] Yes [ \( \) ] No If the secretary is not a dir ector, complete the following table: Nar me of secretary Denrecent ativo
+Number of meetings attended in person by at least 80% of the directors 12 Attendance / total votes during the year (%) 95.63 Number of meetings attended by all the directors, in person or by proxies made with specific voting instructions 12 Votes cast with attendance in person or by proxies with specific instructions / total votes during the year (%) 100.00 or by proxies ith attendance in person with specific instructions es during the year (%) 100.00 C.1.27 Are the separate and conso lidated annual accou nts submitted to the Board for approval previously certified? [] Yes [V] No If yes, name the person(s) v by the Board: vho certify the separa ate or consolidated annual accounts of the company before they are approved C.1.28 Explain the mechanisms, if any, established by tl ne Board to ensure that the annual accounts that the Board laid before the General Meeting are drawn up in accordance wi th the applicable accounting standards.
+Article 24.4 of t the Regulations of the Board gives the Audit and Complian ce Committee the following powers, among others: services perforr , rawing up and controlling the company's financial information, checking the inancial Department and the Management Committee and making sure they are authorised for i sure that any ir asking the exte ssue in accordance with current le nterim financial statements are dra gislation give a true and awn up according to the dated Annual Accounts and Directors' Report submitted to the Board to be fair view of the equity, financial position and results of the Company and make same accounting principles as the annual accounts, considering the possibility of the Board of Directors endeavours to submit the annual accounts to the General annual account s, supervising the policies and pro cedures established to e ect of the accounting practices and principles used for drawing up the company's nsure due compliance with applicable legal provisions and internal regulations.
+The on from both the Internal Audit Manager and the External Auditors to perform • • ternal control of financial reporting (ICFR), which lay down, among others, the ncial reporting by the company and the Ebro Group. procedures in place for checking a ch the Economic-Finance Departm reporting and a description of the financial reporting internal control system ection F.3.1 in this respect. control system - uthorising financial reporting and the description of the financial reporting internal mittee, the economic and finance departments of the different business units, the C.1.29 Is the Secretary of the Boar d a Director? [] Yes [\(\)] No If the secretary is not a dire ector, complete the f following table:

+Name of accustom.
+Danuarantativa

-Name of secretary Representative LUIS PEÑA PAZOS
+Name of secretary Representative

+LUIS PEÑA PAZOS